 What is your athletic background?
 If you’ve got no background in sports, it’ll take longer for you to prepare.
 If you have a modest background, it’ll take you less time to prepare for a triathlon.
 However, if you’ve already got an elite athletic background, it won’t take you much time at all to prepare for a race.

 Finally, your goals for how you finish your triathlon make a difference in how long it’ll take you to prepare for a race.
 If you only want to finish and don’t care what the finish time is, that can happen pretty quickly.
 If you want to finish the race and feel fairly strong during the race, that’ll take more time.
 If you want to compete, it’ll take even more time.
+You can check how other people your age and sex perform in races in the average triathlon finish times calculator.

 Combining all these factors, it could take you as little as three months to train for a sprint triathlon and reach your goal or as many as four years to be able to set a competitive Ironman time starting from nothing.